Kotlinlearncs.online LogoJava

 / Version: 2020.9.0

 Create a class named Course.
-Course should define a primary constructor that accepts three fields: a String? (the department), a String? (the course number, and yes, this must be a String) and an Int (the enrollment).
-You are welcome to name these fields however you like, and they should be private.
+Course should define a primary constructor that accepts three values: a String? (the department), a String? (the course number, and yes, this must be a String) and an Int (the enrollment).
+You are welcome to name these properties however you like, and they should be private.
 Your constructor should reject null departments and numbers and negative enrollments.

 Copying Kotlin Objects